Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 – The first 88 tabs of the report are for active county Vendor’s Licenses.
 The first tab is “County VL_1,” which refers to Adams County, while the last county tab, “County VL_88,” is Wyandot County.

-– Transient vendors, who are those with temporary locations, vending machines, or service providers, are listed on the “Transient VL_89” tab.
-While out-of-state sellers are listed on the “Seller’s Use_91” tab.
+Transient vendors, who are those with temporary locations, vending machines, or service providers, are listed on the “Transient VL_89” tab.
+Out-of-state sellers are listed on the “Seller’s Use_91” tab.

 3) Sellers are also responsible for examining the certificate and evaluating whether the goods sold are reasonably consistent with the purchaser’s line of business.
-For example, if the buyer’s business is a car dealership, but they want to purchase office supplies tax-free, the seller should investigate further.
+For example, if the buyer’s business is a car dealership but wants to purchase office supplies tax-free, the seller should investigate further.

 4) Keep a file of resale certificates in case of an audit.